Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Introduction

 \subsection{Problem Formulation}

-We observe a random variable $X$ on a measurable space $(\mathcal{X},\mathcal{U})$ such that $X$ is distributed according to a mixture model, where with probability $p_1$ its probability measure is given by $P_{1}$ and with probability $p_{2}$ its probability measure $P_{2}$.
-We assume that $P_{2}\neq P_{1}$.
+We observe a random variable $X$ on a measurable space $(\mathcal{X},\mathcal{U})$ such that $X$ is distributed according to a mixture model, where with probability $p_1$ its probability measure is given by $P_{1}$ and with probability $p_{2}$ its probability measure is $P_{2}$.
+We assume $p_1,p_2>0$ and $p_1+p_2=1$; the degenerate case $P_1=P_2$ is allowed.
 Let $f_{1}$ and $f_{2}$ be densities of $P_{1}$ and $P_{2}$ with respect to some dominating measure that we will further denote by $\mu$.
 Denote by $Y$ the labeling quantity such that $Y=1$ if the distribution of $X$ is $P_{1}$ and $Y=2$ if it is $P_{2}$.
-We are interested in the problem of predicting the true label $Y$ with an estimator $\widehat{Y}$, with the quality of our estimate measured either conditional on making a decision through supervised classification, or conditional on the true label $Y$ through controlling type \Romannum{1} and type \Romannum{2} errors, otherwise known as hypothesis testing.
+We are interested in the problem of predicting the true label $Y$ with an estimator $\widehat{Y}$, with the quality of our estimate measured either conditional on making a decision through supervised classification or conditional on the true label $Y$ through controlling Type~I and Type~II errors in a hypothesis-testing formulation.

 As estimators of $Y$, we consider any measurable functions $\widehat Y=\widehat Y(X)$ taking values in $\{1,2\}$.
 Such estimators will be called {\it classifiers}.
 We define the loss of a classifier $\widehat Y$ as the indicator of whether a mistake is made, that is $\mathbf{1}\{ \widehat Y \neq Y\}$, where $\mathbf{1}(\cdot)$ is the indicator function.
 The performance of~$\widehat Y$ is measured by its expected risk ${\mathbf P}_Y (\widehat Y \neq Y)$, also known as classification error or misclassification rate, or by ${\mathbf P}_Y (\widehat Y = Y)$, referred to as accuracy.